Who Put An End To Donna’s Life In Downpatrick?

 - Explore the beautiful village of Glenarm, a conservation area with much history and quaint streets with preserved old shop fronts.
 Learn about the castle, characters who shaped the history of Glenarm, see historic buildings, the harbour, and beautiful coastal views.

-- The Whodunit Hunt booklet is packed with over 30 clues to solve as well as several pieces of extra historical info and trivia not seen en route… and a folklore tale of heartbreak too!
+- Whodunit Hunt booklet packed with over 30 clues to solve and several pieces of extra historical info and trivia not seen en route… and a folklore tale of heartbreak too!

-- The recommended time for this murder mystery is a good two hours, excluding refreshment stops.
+- Allow a full two hours, excluding refreshment stops.

 - Accessibility – most of the route is fairly flat, but towards the end there is a steep hill to ascend and then a shallower one to descend… but the climb is worth it for fabulous views!